wilfullyapt/ArtificialModularIntelligence/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+**AMI** is an AI companion with a plugin architecture called *Headspaces*.
+Headspaces can include 1 to 3 elements: Visual GUI, Web endpoint, and an LLM driven agent.
-**AMI** is an AI companion with plug-n-play Headspaces with Headspace specific directory access. **AMI** is intended to be a voice companion that deploys a Flask server to her local network for more detailed interfacing with a visual tkinter element. **AMI** is built with the intention to be put on a Raspberry Pi with a monitor as an in home AI.
+**AMI** is built with the intention to be put on a Raspberry Pi with a monitor as an in home AI.

 **Capabilities:**
+- Timer and Reminder (builtin Datetime Headspace)
+- Notes and List capabilities, including downloading list for on the go (builtin Markdown Headspace)
+- Finacial Assistant / Advisor (builtin Finance Headspace)
+- Media player for YouTube or Spotify (builtin Media Headspace)
-- Basic voice assistant calendar + Google Calendar sycing
+- Voice assistant calendar + Google Calendar sycing [AMI-Calendar](https://github.com/wilfullyapt/AMI-Calendar)
-- Basic voice assistant for Markdown notes + downloading lists

 ### 🚀 Getting Started